mroumanos/boltzmann-tsp/README.md

  - Configurable parameters were generally maintained in the weight matrix, but probability function used here (sigmoid) allowed you to expand/contract the search space with the cost of computational time (high temperatures leads to half of the nodes activating, which is not a complete hamiltonian tour)
  - Most of the annealing computations are spent attempting to find a hamiltonian using a stochastic search.
 I think these two phases can be separated: search for a hamiltonian and then search for an annealing solution (see below).
  - The convergence time can be reduced drastically if instead of randomnly selected one node and proposing that it change its state, first create a hamiltonian tour randomnly and then during the annealing simulation, propose that two different nodes swap.
 This way, there is no barrier when breaking out of a high-distance route to a lower distance route.
 With the old method, you would first have to break out of a high-distance route by breaking the hamiltonian and then reconverging to a lower distance route.

+To-do:
+ - Implement a 'swapping' mechanism during the annealing process instead of random node selection, in order to avoid breaking hamiltonian

 References:
 - [1] Aarts E.H.L., Korst J.H.M.
 (1987) Boltzmann machines and their applications.
 In: de Bakker J.W., Nijman A.J., Treleaven P.C. (eds) PARLE Parallel Architectures and Languages Europe.
 PARLE 1987.
 Lecture Notes in Computer Science, vol 258.
 Springer, Berlin, Heidelberg